bsnes-emu/bsnes/docs/interface/icarus.md

 and the full path to the ressulting game folder is printed to icarus' standard output.

+If the game cannot be imported correctly due to missing firmware, icarus prints no output.

 When run with the `--manifest` flag,
 `GAME` should be the path to a [game folder], such as a game previously imported into the [game library].